 When you experience a severe credit problem, the problem can compound itself.
 For example, if you are unable to pay your debts, debt collectors may start calling, your car may be repossessed, your wages may be garnished, and you may begin to worry about keeping your home.

 This chapter will walk you through the various options you have when you need help dealing with debt.
-It will also help you address the specific problems of vehicle repossession, debt collectors, garnishment, and falling behind on home or student loans.
 However you got to the spot you're in, there is hope and there is help.